-Compare mortgage rates and deals
+Compare our best mortgage rates

-The interest rate will affect how much you pay towards your mortgage each month.
+Mortgage interest rates will affect how much you pay towards your mortgage each month.

 If the base rate goes up, interest rates usually go up by a similar amount.
 If the base rate goes down, interest rates usually go down.

 If you get a fixed rate you will not need to worry about your interest rate changing.

 It's easy to compare the interest rate for like-for-like mortgage deals.
 The lower the rate, the lower the interest.